by Nidadavolu Malathi.

 The committee members looked at each other and nodded.
 This You seem to be the perfect Head to be president.
 They have understood that they can put whatever they want in that head, it serves their purpose perfectly.

 “This is just a head.
 Where is the hand to sign.”

 “Oh, that’s not a problem.
 This head is from India, you see.
 This is computer era and, this is from Andhra Pradesh, the home of programmers!.
 It will write its own program and create its own signature.”

-I stare at the empty space in front of my window, my heart is wailing quietly.
-I am worried, wondering how my Head is managing on foreign soil, poor thing!
-Had I inculcated some plausible values in that head of mine while I was young, maybe, it would not have gotten into this kind of situation.
+I stare at the empty space in front of my window, my heart is weeping softly.
+I am worried, wondering how my Head is managing on a foreign soil, poor thing!
+Had I inculcated some plausible values in that head of mine while I was little, maybe, it would not have gotten into this mess.
 What a misery!